 In the summer season of April, 2024 – July, 2024, fieldwork was done at Dr. Rajendra Prasad Central Agricultural University at vegetable research farm near Hi-tech Horticulture, Pusa, Bihar.
 The selected site latitude 25.98o N and longitude 85.67o E and well level land with sandy loam soil, experiences hot, dry summers.
 The meteorological conditions in this region, including humidity, temperature and rainfall were ideal for cultivating a range of crops, including vegetables, throughout all seasons.
 These ideal conditions also support insect populations that infest a wide range of crops.
 The field layout of the experiment was presented in plot size of 2 2 m2 area with spacing of 50 × 30 cm2.
 Total number of replications were three.

 A bulk plot was established to study the population fluctuations of major mite associated with cowpea.
 The population of mites were recorded weekly, with weather data obtained from the university observatory.
 The pest population was then correlated with these abiotic factors.
-On March 10, 2024 the cowpea variety "Kashi Kanchan" was sown.
+On March 10, 2024 the cowpea variety Kashi Kanchan was sown.
 The crop was cultivated using appropriate agricultural practices and managed without the use of pesticides.

 The population dynamics of the bean spider mite, Tetranychus ludeni Zacher, had a significant negative impact on vegetable production.
 Observations of the mite population were recorded at weekly interval, starting 25 days after germination and continued till the harvest.
 Data were collected during morning hours from five randomly selected plants in each plot.
 To record the mite population, five plants were selected and three leaves were randomly sampled from each plot.
 The leaves were mixed, labeled and brought to the Laboratory Department of Entomology at RPCAU.
 Measures were taken to avoid disturbing the naturally occurring mite population on the leaves.
 All mites were counted using a stereo binocular microscope.
 Weather parameters, including maximum and minimum temperatures (°C), relative humidity (per cent) and total rainfall (mm) were obtained from the Meteorological Department of Dr. Rajendra Prasad Central Agricultural University (RPCAU), Pusa.
 The data were collected across the crop season